 - Print Option:

-- Range offers the option to send targets pages rather than the whole job
+- The range offers the option to send targets pages rather than the whole job

 - Size refers to the media configurations created in the XiPosition Action within the configuration client.

-- Layout refers to step and repeat templates that are created in the XiStep Action.
-There are no defaults templates.
+- Layout refers to step and repeat templates created in the XiStep Action.
+There are no default templates.